 Ingredient 1: Research and Analysis

-To do this, the first step is to conduct in-depth research and analysis into your business goals and who your target personas might be, in order to ascertain the marketing tactics you can use to achieve those objectives and target the correct audience.
+The first step is to conduct in-depth research and analysis into your business goals and who your target personas might be, to ascertain the marketing tactics you can use to achieve those objectives and target the correct audience.

 So, how do we do this?